cyberway/cyberway.documentation/devportal/golos_contracts/golos.publication_contract.md

   * `languagemssg` — language of the message.
   * `tags` — tag that is assigned to the message.
   * `jsonmetadata` — metadata in the JSON format.
   * `curators_prcnt` — a share (in percent) of reward deducted to curators from total amount of rewards for the created message.
 The parameter value is set by the message author within the range of values set by witnesses.
-By default, this parameter is set to zero `curators_prcnt = std::nullopt`.
+By default, this parameter is set to zero `curators_prcnt = std::nullopt`;
+  * `max_payout` — maximum possible reward amount for the message being paid out of the pool to which this message is linked.
+This amount is set by the author in the form of funds (tokens) that are in this pool.
+The parameter is optional and defaults to `asset::max_amount`.

 The pair of `parentacc` and `parentprmlnk` parameters identifies the parent message to which a response is created via `createmssg`.